-As described earlier, the MD/MBA program is a four year degree offered by the School of Medicine and the Rawls College of Business at Texas Tech University.
-Students complete the MBA component of the degree during the first two years of medical school and can complete years 3 and 4 of the MD curriculum on any TTUHSC SOM campus.
+The MD/MBA program is a four-year joint degree program offered by the School of Medicine and the Rawls School of Business at Texas Tech University.
+Students complete the MBA component of the degree during the first two years of medical school and can complete years 3 and 4 of the MD curriculum on any TTUHSC SoM campus.